Email marketing analytics and key performance indicators (KPIs) can be measured in many ways.

 15. Conversions & Revenue & AOV

-The correct attribution of conversions will make or break your email revenue reporting.
+The correct attribution of conversions will make or break your email marketing ROI reporting.
 Most companies today use last-click attribution, with an attribution window of 24 hours or three days, depending on email frequency.

 Why it matters: Revenue metrics directly tie email performance to business outcomes.